mikepsinn/health-economic-impact-simulator/README.md

 # Health and Economic Impact Simulator

-This project is a web app that calculates the health and economic impact of therapeutic interventions, with a focus on Medicare spending implications.
+This project calculates the health and economic impact of therapeutic interventions, with a focus on Medicare spending implications.

 ## How it works